aather/autobench/README.md

   - Once "config.ini" file is setup, process benchmark results using "**cacheresults.php**" script located in dir: **$WEBDIR/AMIbench**
   - You can now access updated results by visiting autobench home page: http://ip-address/AMIbench/index.php

-**Tip:** For quick updating "config.ini" file, consider using vi regex: **:%s/family/;family/g** and then uncomment entries that apply.

 ## Autobench Benchmark Suite
 You can run all benchmarks by executing **/usr/share/phoronix.runtest** or run individually.
 Make sure to edit autobench environment file **/etc/autobench_environment.sh** if not running on a AWS cloud instance.

-Example: To run a single benchmark, **compress-7zip**, do the following:
+Example: To run a single benchmark, for example: **compress-7zip**, do the following:

 - **$sudo /usr/bin/phoronix-test-suite-cputests install Test pts/compress-7zip-1.6.2**
 - **$sudo /usr/bin/phoronix-test-suite-cputests batch-run Test pts/compress-7zip-1.6.2**

-As mentioned earlier, all benchmarks are stored in **/var/lib/phoronix-test-suite/test-profiles**.
+As mentioned earlier, all benchmarks or test profiles are stored in **/var/lib/phoronix-test-suite/test-profiles**.
 When you run  above commands, tests will be installed in **/usr/share/test-suites** directory as a script and executed.
 Results are dumped in **/efs/autobench/test-results** (default) directory.

 ## Autobench Reporting
 Autobench reporting is managed by **config.ini** file.
 All autobench scripts include **config.ini** file to customize web pages and to choose what benchmark results to aggregate and merge for comparison purposes. config file and php scripts are installed in directory: **/var/www/html/AMIbench**

-**cacheresults.php** can be run manually or via cron to process benchmark results specified in the **config.ini** file.
-Results are merged using phoronix utility.
-Graphs are generated via phpgraph library.
+There are multiple scripts provided that process benchmark results:
+**regress_process_graphs.php**: aggregate all iterations of the same benchmarks with assoicated system metrics and generate graphs.
+**prod_cacheresults.php**: graph and compare benchmarks results executed across various cloud instances **type_process_graphs.php**: graph and compare system usage of the benchmarks executed across various cloud instance **types**
+**family_procoess_graphs.php**: graph and compare system usage of benchmarks executed across various cloud instance **families**

 - Compare AWS instances performance within the same family (m5,c4,d2,i3..)
 ![Autobench](instfamily.png)